Core Faculty

 https://www.planviz.org

-Dr. Mahbubur Meenar is an Assistant Professor of Planning in the Department of Geography, Planning, and Sustainability and the director of Community Planning and Visualization Lab at Rowan University.
-Dr. Meenar has a multi-disciplinary background in architecture (B.Arch.), urban planning (MUP), and geography (PhD).
+Dr. Mahbubur Meenar is an Associate Professor of Planning in the Department of Geography, Planning, and Sustainability and the director of Community Planning + Visualization Lab at Rowan University.
+Dr. Meenar has a multi-disciplinary background in architecture (B.Arch.), urban planning (M.U.P), and geography and urban studies (Ph.D.).
 He examines the connection between human and spatial dimensions (e.g., natural and built environments) in developing plans for sustainable and resilient communities, focusing on the nexus of land, water, and food.
-His specific research interests include built environment, green infrastructure, food systems, Brownfields redevelopment, and participatory geo-spatial planning.
-Dr. Meenar serves as the principal investigator on several research grants funded by the US EPA and local governmental agencies.
-His work has been published in leading journals, including Journal of American Planning Association, Environmental and Planning A, Landscape and Urban Planning, Journal of Planning Literature, and Environmental Management.
-Dr. Meenar currently teaches Environmental and Sustainability Planning, Intro GIS, Geovisualization, Senior Seminar, and Community Planning & Site Design.
-He serves as a board member of Creative Glassboro (the arts council of Glassboro Borough), a member of Rowan University Sustainability Master Plan Committee, and an editorial committee member of the Journal of Agriculture, Food Systems, and Community Development.
+His specific research interests include (i) community food systems, environment, and security; (ii) blue, green, and grey infrastructure; (iii) sustainable development, design, and policy; and (iv) digital tools, technologies, and societies.
+Dr. Meenar has served as the principal investigator on research grants funded by the US EPA, NASA, Robert Wood Johnson Foundation, and other agencies.
+His work has been published in leading journals.
+Dr. Meenar currently teaches Environmental and Sustainability Planning, Geovisualization, Planning Studio, and Community Planning & Site Design.

 kitson@rowan.edu